microsoft/Tools-for-Health-Data-Anonymization/README.md

 | --validateInput | validateInput | Optional | false | Validate input DICOM file against value multiplicity, value types and format in DICOM specification. |
 | --validateOutput | validateOutput | Optional | false | Validate output DICOM file against value multiplicity, value types and format in DICOM specification. |

+> **[NOTE]**
-> Note: To anonymize one DICOM file, inputFile and outputFile are required.
+> To anonymize one DICOM file, inputFile and outputFile are required.
 To anonymize a DICOM folder, inputFolder and outputFolder are required.

 Example usage to anonymize DICOM files in a folder:
 ```